 Hi everyone, my name is Brandi Hofer, for those of you who don’t know me, I am a Canadian female artist with an in-home art studio, and I have been actively running my art business for a little over 10 years.
 Last year was the first year I started creating my artwork full time.
-However, in reality, I paint in the evenings when I can, because I am Momming FULL-time to a 4-year-old and a 2-year-old, (and five months pregnant) both boys!
+However, in reality, I paint in the evenings when I can, because I am Momming FULL-time to a 4-year-old and a 2-year-old, (and 6 months pregnant) all boys!

 As I was putting this project together the title was the first thing that came to me.
 “Don’t over think it”.
 It came, along with a memory, a not so good memory.
 Something, another art professional said to me once a long time ago: They said something along the lines of “do you just like do things, and not think them through beforehand”?
 They were not being kind, and definitely meant it as somewhat of as an insult.
 Being caught off guard, the only way I could respond was “ya, I guess so”.
 So up until writing this, this conversation and encounter has always annoyingly hung in my memory as an unpleasant experience, and something that someone not so nice said to me.
 But I am here today to tell you, a small version of my life story and how not “thinking things through” just may have led to the most beautiful, and rich experiences that I have had in this life.